seerdata/spinnakr-generic-ds/README.md

 Note that one can have 'N' categories at the top level each defined in the categories array.

-Each category has its own ID as well enabling the possibility in the future of persistant store via cassandra or other document store.
+Each category has its own ID enabling the possibility in the future of persistant storage via cassandra or other document store.

 Each 'category' has within it attributes which allows for further customization of the particular data.